Justice and Emergency Services Precinct: Construction

 The project cost NZ$300 million to complete.
-Construction of the building was undertaken by Fletchter Construction.
+Construction of the building was undertaken by Fletcher Construction.
 The groundbreaking ceremony happened on 22 January 2014, with Justice Minister Judith Collins and Prime Minister John Key turning the first ground.
 The initial work saw 20,000 cubic metres of soil excavated and 2,500 tonnes of cement used to create a 1.2 metre concrete base.

 The complex is set on land between Colombo, Durham, Lichfield and Tuam Streets.
 A lane was created, running north through the property, connecting the latter two streets.
 Collins named the lane after Justice Sir Robert Chambers, who died unexpectedly in 2013 months before the announcement.
 Some criticised the lack of consultation in naming the lane, due to Chambers having little connection to Canterbury and a personal connection to Collins.

 Fletcher Construction aimed to complete the project by 31 March 2017, but pushed the date back twice.
 In 2017, during the late stages of the construction, around 1000 people were working on site to complete the project.
 The building was completed in late 2017, and was officially opened on 12 September 2017 by Minister Amy Adams and Prime Minister Bill English.
 However, some further work was required to finish it, leading to a month-long delay before the building could be largely utilised.